 Your Neumont Award Letter Estimate details your personal federal financial aid eligibility and potential private loans as determined by the processing of the information you included in the FAFSA and the Neumont Financial Aid Application.
 The estimate will let you know specifically which student aid programs you are eligible for in terms of specific maximum amounts.
 The estimate will also include additional information on costs, securing funds, disbursement information, and canceling loans.

 When will I receive my AWARD LETTER ESTIMATE?

-Processing takes about three weeks after you complete your Financial Aid Application and the FAFSA.
+Processing takes about three weeks after you complete your Financial Aid Questionnaire and the FAFSA.
 However, you must be accepted to Neumont in order to for us to process your estimate.
 The Office of Financial Aid will email you a copy of your estimate.
-You will also receive a copy by mail to the address indicated on your application.
+You will also receive a copy by mail to the address indicated on your questionnaire.

 I live on my own.
 Why am I still considered dependent?

 Dependency for financial aid purposes is defined a little differently than most people would assume.
 The U.S. Department of Education will evaluate the information you provide on the FAFSA and determine your dependency status.
 A student is only considered independent for a financial aid year if one of the following criteria applies:

 - The student is over 24 years of age.

 - The student is enrolled in a graduate/professional degree program.

 - The student is married on or before the date he or she applies.